OpenSource-DeltaTech-SW57/DiligenceTech-Platform/TUTORIAL.md

 1. `Aggregate / Entity / Value Object`: Class diagram's version of data
 2. `Command`: Parameters handler of the application's main functions, including the constructors of aggregates
 3. `Query`: Permitted query to obtain database's version of data
+4. `Service`: Grouping with handling of commands and queries of the same aggregate
+5. `Repository AKA Outbound Service`: List of aggregates / entities existing in the application
+6. `Implementation of Command Service`: Required declaration of handlers in service
+7. `Implementation of Query Service`: Required declaration of handlers in service
-4. `Resource`: Endpoint's version of data
+8. `Resource`: Endpoint's version of data

 ## 8.
 ###### Patterns Requirements